nearprotocol/stakewars/README.md

 Stake Wars is the program that accelerates your path to become a validator on NEAR Protocol.
 It is structured in technical challenges of increasing difficulty, giving you the opportunity of "learning by doing".
 Validators that will complete all the challenges will prove to be ready to join [MainNet Restricted](https://near.org/blog/near-mainnet-genesis/) and will be recognized as early supporters of NEAR Protocol.

 _List of available challenges:_
-- [001](challenges/challenge001.md): Create your BetaNet wallet, deploy your node, and correctly configure your staking pool.
+* [001](challenges/challenge001.md): Create your BetaNet wallet, deploy your node, and correctly configure your staking pool.
-- [002](challenges/challenge002.md): Enroll your staking pool, receive your delegation, and maintain your validator status!
+* [002](challenges/challenge002.md): Enroll your staking pool, receive your delegation, and maintain your validator status!
-- [003](challenges/challenge003.md): Monitor your node health, and send an automated email in case of issues.
+* [003](challenges/challenge003.md): Monitor your node health, and send an automated email in case of issues.
-- [004](challenges/challenge004.md): Create a warchest of staked tokens, and dynamically maintain no more than one validator seat.
+* [004](challenges/challenge004.md): Create a warchest of staked tokens, and dynamically maintain no more than one validator seat.
-- [005](challenges/challenge005.md): Automatically deploy nearcore using a CI/CD pipeline.
+* [005](challenges/challenge005.md): Automatically deploy nearcore using a CI/CD pipeline.

-- [00x](challenges/challenge00x.md): _Challenge other validators with something that validators should be doing, just use this template!_